Graspop Metal Meeting: Accommodation

 Most people who stay at Graspop Metal Meeting will camp in a tent.
 Campsite accommodation is provided in the cost of a combi ticket but festival-goers must bring their own tents.

 Caravans and trailer tents are not allowed onto the camp site.
 However attendees can book a pitch in addition to the main ticket which allows access to Graspop Metal Town.

 Graspop Metal Town

-Graspop Metal Town is located at just 1 km from the festival site and is a veritable open air hotel with its proper sanitary facilities, breakfast tent, bar and reception desk.
+Graspop Metal Town is located at just 1 km from the festival site and is an open air hotel with its sanitary facilities, breakfast tent, bar and reception desk.
 Attendees can either spend the night in a Festihut or can book a pitch for their motorhome, caravan or tent.

 Festihuts

 Introduced in 2008 the Festihut is a wooden cottage equipped with beds or bunk beds and mattresses.